A Comprehensive Survey of Knowledge-Based Vision Question Answering Systems: The Lifecycle of Knowledge in Visual Reasoning Task: Knowledge Retrieval

 \section{Knowledge Retrieval}

-Knowledge retrieval plays a pivotal role in identifying and extracting relevant information to support visual question answering in KB-VQA systems.
-Various retrieval methods have been developed to effectively access and utilize knowledge, which can be classified based on different knowledge formats: Corpus retrieval (Sec.\ref{passage retr}) focuses on extracting relevant unstructured passages by measuring the semantic similarity between the question and textual knowledge sources.
-This section will also cover the studies that leverage unstructured multi-modal knowledge bases.
-Graph retrieval approaches (Sec.\ref{graph retr}) leverage structured knowledge graphs by exploring entity-relation connections to identify relevant knowledge paths.
-Additionally, recent work has introduced retrieval post-processing techniques (Sec.\ref{ret post}) that refine and enhance the initially retrieved knowledge through methods like re-ranking or iterative retrieval.
-Each of these retrieval approaches offers unique advantages in accessing and utilizing knowledge for VQA.
+Knowledge retrieval is a foundational component of KB-VQA systems to get access to external KBs.
+It determines the critical external knowledge that will be leveraged by the downstream reasoning modules.
+Unlike generic retrieval methods~\cite{Gao2023Retrieval-AugmentedSurvey,Mei2025AGeneration}, where retrieval primarily serves to supply contextually relevant text, KB-VQA must bridge the semantic gap by aligning image details with both textual questions and specific entities in KGs or encyclopedic entries.
+Consequently, retrieval in KB-VQA is typically a more challenging and granular search compared to general RAG.
+Various retrieval methods can be classified based on different knowledge formats: Document retrieval (\cref{passage retr}) focuses on extracting relevant unstructured documents by measuring the semantic similarity between the question and textual knowledge sources.
+This section will also cover the studies that leverage unstructured multimodal KBs.
+Graph retrieval approaches (\cref{graph retr}) leverage structured KGs by exploring entity-relation connections to identify relevant knowledge paths.
+Additionally, recent work has introduced retrieval post-processing techniques (\cref{ret post}) that refine and enhance the initially retrieved knowledge through methods like re-ranking or iterative retrieval.
+Each of these retrieval approaches offers unique advantages in accessing and utilizing knowledge.